You have Questions. We have Answers.

 Treatments have not been medically coded and therefore can not be submitted to health insurance companies.
 However, treatment may be covered by your FSA or HSA, Health Savings Plans.
 There are also many medical financing options available including interest deferred payments with monthly payments as little as $45.

-After your consult with Dr Hettiarachchi, the Dr will recommend a treatment plan specifically tailored to your needs.
-Cost is dependent on your personalized treatment plan.
+After your consultation, Dr. Hettiarachchi will recommend a treatment plan specifically for you.
+Cost is dependent on your personalized recommendations.
 Female Pelvic Treatment plans start at $1,200 with monthly payments as low as $45.

-When you arrive, you can expect to be greeted and introduced to our team.
-The Dr will meet with you to discuss your issues and concerns, review your medical history and answer any medical questions.
-He will then explain in detail different treatments available.
+Upon arrival, you will be welcomed and introduced to our team.
+The doctor will meet with you to address your issues and concerns, review your medical history and answer questions.
+Then, he will go through a detailed explanation of different treatments.
 You will also have the opportunity to discuss the treatments with female team members to get their perspective.
-Some of our team have been treated and freely discuss their personal experiences.
+Some team members have personally experienced treatments and will freely discuss them with you.
 Our team is also available to help you with financing questions or applications.
-After you have a full understanding of treatments available, the Dr will examine you, evaluate and provide a treatment plan.
+After you have a full understanding of treatments available, the doctor will examine you, evaluate and provide a treatment plan.
 You may have the option to start treatment that day if indicated.

-Expect to spend 60 minutes in our office total for a consult.
-The treatments themselves: 10 minutes for numbing plus 5-10 minutes for internal and external Monalisa Touch therapy 3 treatments 6 weeks apart, 35-55 minutes for internal and external ThermiVa therapy 3 treatments on month apart , 30 minutes for Geneveve one time treatment, 25 minutes for numbing and blood prep plus 5 minutes for injecting O-Shot one treatment or multiple treatments may be required.
-These are estimates and may be revised depending on your individual response to therapy.
+Plan on a 60-minute consultation in our office.
+The treatments' times are as follows: 10 minutes for numbing, 5-10 minutes for internal and external Monalisa Touch therapy (3 treatments 6 weeks apart).
+35-55 minutes for internal and external ThermiVa therapy 3 treatments on month apart , 30 minutes for Geneveve one-time treatment, 25 minutes for numbing and blood prep plus 5 minutes for injecting O-Shot one treatment or multiple treatments may be required.
+These are estimates and may vary from patient to patient.

 Yes, absolutely!
 We encourage partner involvement and support.
-It is important for your family member to have a clear understanding of your treatment plan as well.
-Many partners are also present in the treatment room during the treatments with the patients approval, of course.
+We believe it is key for your partner to have a thorough understanding of your treatment plan.
+They may also be present in the treatment room during the treatments with the patients approval, of course.
 We are also happy to schedule treatments for siblings, mother/daughters as well as friends around the same time.
-It is a great support system!
+We want you to feel comfortable and supported!

 There have been no reports of any discomfort with the Geneveve nor the ThermiVa treatments.
 Some patients have reported feeling a cool or a warm sensation during Geneveve treatment.
-Some patients have said that ThermiVa feels like a warm stone message.
-For both the O-shot and the Monalisa treatment, we provide numbing externally using a very effective agent specially compounded by the pharmacist.
-For the O-Shot women have reported either no sensation of being injected at all or a slight pinch during the procedure and slight "full" sensation in the area treated right after the procedure.
-For the Monalisa treatment, 95% of women report a slight buzzing, humming or vibration during the internal portion of the treatment and may feel an itchy or pricklly feeling if at all during the external treatment.
-If any patient does feel discomfort during the treatment, Dr Hettiarachchi immediately adjusts the laser settings to ensure the patient can tolerate the treatment.
+Some women have said that ThermiVa feels like a warm stone message.
+For both the O-shot and the Monalisa treatment, we provide numbing externally using a very effective agent specially compounded by a pharmacist.
+For the O-Shot, women have reported either no sensation of being injected at all or a slight pinch during the procedure and slight "full" sensation in the area treated right after the procedure.
+For the MonaLisa treatment, 95% of women report a slight buzzing, humming or vibration during the internal portion of the treatment and may feel an itchy or prickly sensation during the external treatment.
+If any patient does feel discomfort during the treatment, Dr. Hettiarachchi immediately adjusts the laser settings to provide better comfort.

-Most treatments studied are showing lasting results of 12 months and longer and are suggesting one touch-up treatment annually as needed.
-The O-shot may vary per patient requiring more than one shot per year.
+Most treatments studied show lasting results of 12 months and longer and suggest one touch-up treatment annually as needed.
+The O-shot may vary per patient requiring more touch-ups over time.